rust-lang/book/nostarch/chapter18.md

 #### Ignoring an Unused Variable by Starting Its Name with `_`

-If you create a variable but don’t use it anywhere, Rust will usually issue a warning because that could be a bug.
-But sometimes it’s useful to create a variable you won’t use yet, such as when you’re prototyping or just starting a project.
+If you create a variable but don’t use it anywhere, Rust will usually issue a warning because an unused variable could be a bug.
+However, sometimes it’s useful to be able to create a variable you won’t use yet, such as when you’re prototyping or just starting a project.
 In this situation, you can tell Rust not to warn you about the unused variable by starting the name of the variable with an underscore.
 In Listing 18-20, we create two unused variables, but when we compile this code, we should only get a warning about one of them.

 Filename: src/main.rs